capjan/markdown-util/Docs/README.md

 ## Inspiration

-- This tool is for people writing their documentation in as Markdown files (hopefully in a git repository)
+- This tool is for people writing documentation in Markdown files (hopefully in a git repository)
 - No vendor lock in.
 Your documentation is yours and consists of a collection of ordinary Markdown files
 - This Tool helps you to reorder your files by adding a breadcrumb navigation
 - This tool is a static code generator that can render your documentation to HTML